 Once you take the cooked pudding off of your stove and add the mashed bananas, the remaining heat is what will draw out that splendid flavor to saturate it through this vanilla pudding.
 Somehow, banana slices don’t give you the same result of that influx of bananas.

-The next time that you have bananas that you don’t want to waste, I suggest trying my Banana Cream Pudding because you won’t be disappointed.
+The next time that you have bananas that you don’t want to waste, I suggest trying my recipe because you won’t be disappointed.
 My Banana Oat Bread, Banana-Coconut Drop Cookies and Banana Crumb Cake are just a few of my other home-tested banana recipes.

 - 4 cups of milk